What personal information do I collect?

 Email addresses – with explicit consent these are also kept for sending out email newsletters

-Payment records – are kept for accounting purposes
+Payment records – are kept for payment and accounting purposes

 How personal data is stored